 Our #1 priority is providing you safe, clean, high quality drinking water.
 Please contact us if you have questions about any of the information contained in this report.

-Contact numbers are shown below.
-You can also find more information on all water quality topics and frequently asked questions at www.nud.net/water-quality.
+You can find contact information below, and more information on all water quality topics and frequently asked questions at www.nud.net/water-quality.
 Thank you for taking the time to learn more about your water quality.